neoforged/Documentation/docs/blockentities/ber.md

 # BlockEntityRenderer

-A `BlockEntityRenderer`, often abbreviated as BER, is used to render blocks in a way that cannot be represented with a static baked model (JSON, OBJ, B3D, others).
+A `BlockEntityRenderer`, often abbreviated as BER, is used to render [blocks][block] in a way that cannot be represented with a [static baked model][model] (JSON, OBJ, others).
 For example, this could be used to dynamically render container contents of a chest-like block.
-A block entity renderer requires the block to have a `BlockEntity`, even if the block does not store any data otherwise.
+A block entity renderer requires the block to have a [`BlockEntity`][blockentity], even if the block does not store any data otherwise.

 To create a BER, create a class that inherits from `BlockEntityRenderer`.
 It takes a generic argument specifying the block's `BlockEntity` class, which is used as a parameter type in the BER's `render` method.